What You Need to Know About Rehabilitation Physician

 - Instruct interns and residents in the diagnosis and treatment of temporary or permanent physically disabling conditions.

-Rehabilitation Physicians state the following job skills are important in their day-to-day work.
+When polled, Rehabilitation Physicians say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.